 Made for hobbyists that want to go to the next level, this kit comes with everything needed to connect to the rest of the world and do cool things.
 Not only do you get the basics, but this Starter kit features a keyboard, mouse, microSD card, and a cooling fan.
 And to complete the "desktop" ensemble, there's a six-foot micro HDMI to HDMI cable, which will support up to 4K at 60fps.

 Do you miss having a handheld game console that wasn't your smartphone?
 What about something that looks and feels like a Game Boy?
-That's exactly what you'll get with the Retroflag GPi Case Kit, which comes with a Zero W, 32GB microSD card, carrying case, heat sink, and the Game Boy-like case for old school on-the-go gaming.
+That's exactly what you'll get with this kit, as you'll get the Retroflag GPi Case, along with a Zero, 128GB microSD card, heat sink, microSD card reader, and the Game Boy-like case for old-school on-the-go gaming.

 The Vilros Zero W Raspberry Pi kit includes the Zero W, which is largely based on the original Raspberry Pi while providing onboard Wi-Fi and Bluetooth 4.1.
 Vilros also consists of a basic case, power supply, and a few heat sinks to get you rolling.
 This kit is really designed for those who aren't sure about the world of Raspberry Pi and don't want to spring for the "full kit."